PEBC evaluating exam sample questions

 Answer: E

-Question 26: A 45-year-old patient has been prescribed itraconazole for the treatment of a fungal infection.
+Question 26: A 45-year-old patient has been prescribed itraconazole capsules for the treatment of a fungal infection.
 During counseling, which of the following instructions should the pharmacist provide regarding the administration of itraconazole?

 Click here to see the answer